-Aharon Ben-Tal is a Professor of Operations Research and Head of the Optimization Laboratory (formerly the MINERVA Optimization Center at the Faculty of Industrial Engineering and Management at the Technion – Israel Institute of Technology).
-He is the holder of the Dresner Chair.
+Aharon Ben-Tal is an Emeritus Professor of Operations Research and former Dean of the Faculty of Industrial Engineering and Management at the Technion- Israel Institute of Technology (1989-1992) and (2011-2014).
 He received his Ph.D. in Applied Mathematics from Northwestern University in 1973.
-He has been a Visiting Professor at the University of Michigan, University of Copenhagen, Delft University of Technology, MIT and CWI Amsterdam, Tilburg University, Columbia and NYU.
+He has been a Visiting Professor at the University of British Columbia, University of Michigan, University of Copenhagen, Delft University of Technology, MIT , CWI Amsterdam, Tilburg University, Columbia University and NYU.
 His interests are in Continuous Optimization, particularly nonsmooth and large-scale problems, conic and robust optimization, as well as convex and nonsmooth analysis.
-Recently the focus of his research has been on optimization problems affected by uncertainty.
+Recently the focus of his research is on optimization problems affected by uncertainty.
 In the last 15 years, he has devoted much effort to engineering applications of optimization methodology and computational schemes.
 Some of the algorithms developed in the MINERVA Optimization Center are in use by Industry (Medical Imaging, Aerospace).
-He has published more than 120 papers in professional journals and co-authored three books: Optimality in Nonlinear Programming: A Feasible Direction Approach (Wiley-Interscience, 1981), Lectures on Modern Convex Optimization: Analysis, Algorithms and Engineering Applications (SIAM-MPS series on optimization, 2001) and Robust Optimization (Princeton University Press, 2009).
-Prof. Ben-Tal was Dean of the Faculty of Industrial Engineering and Management at the Technion (1989–1992 and 2012–2014).
-He served as a council member of the Mathematical Programming Society (1994–1997).
-He was Area Editor (Continuous Optimization) of Math. of Operations Research (1993–1999), member of the Editorial Board of SIAM J. Optimization, J. Convex Analysis, OR Letters, Mathematical Programming, Management Science, Math.
+He has published more than 120 papers in professional journals and co-authored three books: Optimality in Nonlinear Programming: A Feasible Direction Approach (Wiley-Interscience, 1981) Lectures on Modern Convex Optimization: Analysis, Algorithms and Engineering Applications (SIAM-MPS series on optimization, 2001) and Robust Optimization (Princeton University press, 2009).
+He served as a council member of the Mathematical Programming Society (1994-1997).
+He was Area Editor (Continuous Optimization) of Math. of Operations Research (1993-1999), member of the Editorial Board of SIAM J. Optimization, J. Convex Analysis, OR Letters, Mathematical Programming, Management Science, Math.
 Modeling and Numerical Analysis, European J. of Operations Research and Computational Management Science.
-Since January 2012, he is Area Editor (Optimization) for Operations Research.
+From January 2012 to July2015 he was the Area Editor (Optimization) for Operations Research.
+From February 2015 he is Associate Editor for SIAM J. Optimization.

 He gave numerous plenary and keynote lectures in international conferences.

 In 2007 Professor Ben-Tal was awarded the EURO Gold Medal - the highest distinction of Operations Research within Europe.
 In 2009 he was named Fellow of INFORMS.
-In 2010 he was awarded the status of Distinguished Scientist by CWI (Center for Mathematics and Computer Science, The Netherlands).
+In 2010 he was awarded the status of Distinguished Scientist by CWI (center for mathematics and computer science, The Netherlands).
 In 2011 he received the IBM Faculty Award.
+In 2015 he was named Fellow of SIAM.
+In 2017 he was awarded the INFORMS Kachiyan Prize for lifetime achievements in the field of Optimization.
+In 2017 he was awarded the Operations Research Society of Israel (ORSIS) Prize for Lifetime Achievement in Operation Research.
+As of April 2017 he has more than 19300 citations (Google scholar).